Careers

 Job Summary

-We are seeking a certified Rural Water and Wastewater Operator to join our team for a potential opportunity in Wheatland County.
-As a key member of our operations, you will be responsible for ensuring the safe and efficient operation of potable water treatment/distribution and wastewater treatment/collection systems.
+We are seeking a certified Operator II to join our team for a potential opportunity in the Cowichan Valley area.
+As a key member of our operations, you will be responsible for ensuring the safe and efficient operation of a Class 3 water treatment plant, Class 2 lagoon and provide coverage when required for the distribution and collection systems.
 Your expertise will contribute to maintaining clean and safe water supplies, protecting the environment, and providing essential community services.

 Responsibilities